The two-dimensional one-component plasma is hyperuniform: Introduction

 \subsubsection{Electric approach, sub-systems}

-The technical core is the the “electric approach” to Coulomb gases as developed by S. Serfaty and co-authors.
+The technical core is the “electric approach” to Coulomb gases as developed by S. Serfaty and co-authors.
 In that regard, our main imports are: \begin{itemize}[leftmargin=*] \item The general spirit of controlling fluctuations through the electric energy (see Section \ref{sec:logEnergy}). \item Local laws (up to microscopic scale) as in \cite{armstrong2019local} (see Proposition \ref{prop:local_laws} and Proposition \ref{prop:local_law_SUBSYS}). \item Optimal bounds for fluctuations of smooth linear statistics as in \cite{MR3788208,serfaty2020gaussian,MR4063572}.
 Point (1), for example follows fairly easily from such bounds. \item “Smallness of the anisotropy”, for which we refer to \cite{MR3788208,serfaty2020gaussian} (see also \cite{MR4063572}). \end{itemize} In addition, we put forward the role of so-called “sub-systems”, which arise as restrictions of the full system to some region and which we view as two-dimensional Coulomb systems in their own right, possibly with a small global non-neutrality, and (most importantly) feeling the effect of some harmonic exterior potential.
 As such, this object is not new - it has been sometimes called a “conditional” or “local” measure in the literature (see e.g. \cite{MR4063572,MR3192527}).
-We provide here a thorough study of its behavior, through global and local laws, and show that with high probability the sub-systems, although under the influence of an external potential, retain most of the rigidity properties of the full system - as is the case “for free” in the hierarchical model studied in \cite{chatterjee2019rigidity}.
-This requires a precise study of the external potential “felt” by a sub-system and of the perturbation of the equilibrium measure that it induces within the sub-system (for which we rely on the analysis of \cite[Section 2.]{bauerschmidt2017local}, with some modifications).
-The proof of local laws given in \cite{armstrong2019local,MR3719060} extends to sub-systems.
-This allows one for example to treat Point (3) (b), which seem unsurprising, but which requires to consider objects of size $\sim 1$, hence to control the system \emph{down to the smallest scales}.
-Such local laws are also crucial for the approximate translation-invariance argument which we present now.